 The Company's shares are traded openly on the London Stock Exchange and can be purchased through a stock broker or other financial intermediary.
 The shares are available through savings plans (including investment dealing accounts, ISAs, Junior ISAs and SIPPs) which enable both regular monthly investments and lump sum investments in the Company's shares.
 There are a number of investment platforms that offer these facilities.
-Further details can be found on pages 94 and 95.
+Further details can be found on page 101.